alaflaquiere-sony/saic_depth_completion/README.md

 Before launching a training or testing script, please ensure that the pre-processing parameters are the ones corresponding to your dataset.
 This can be checked and changed in the file `saic_depth_completion/config/dm_lrn.py`.
 If you use a new dataset for training, please compute the normalization parameters and add them to this file for the pre-processing.

+The parameters for the realsense images have been computed with the few images used at the time of the internship.
+It might be relevant to change them in the future.

 ## Training

 For training, multiple scripts are provided depending on the dataset used.
 For Matterport, use `train_matterport.py`.
 And for NYUv2, use `train_nyu.py`.